- Tiny (bat-sized)

 The hybrid races have large-sized bodies but medium-sized torsos, and may wear anything medium-sized characters wear except for boots.
 Instead, they may wear their species' bardings.
 Their larger-than-average mass lets them carry shields more easily, but their unusual frames cause body armour to grant half the normal base AC bonus.
 Additionally, they don't fumble when attacking while wading through shallow water (though they still get the normal movement penalties).

-Large species are subject to all the same armour restrictions as little species, except that they can use shields and large shields but can't use bucklers.
+Large species are subject to all the same armour restrictions as little species, except that they can use kite shields and tower shields but can't use bucklers.
 However, they can use any weapon they find, including giant clubs, giant spiked clubs, and large rocks, some of the most devastating weapons in the game.
 Like hybrids, they have an easier time wielding shields than medium or smaller races, and they can use melee attacks with no penalty when in shallow water.

 Players in Ice Form are also considered large, but cannot make use of any equipment.